Overview

 Build new market demand

 Alberta’s current hydrogen economy is a balanced system where production meets demand for existing industrial processes.
-Establishing new demand, outside of its traditional use as an industrial feedstock, will be critical to move into new markets.
+Establishing new demand, other than hydrogen’s traditional use as an industrial feedstock, will be critical to move into new markets.

 Policy actions need to support emerging hydrogen markets, initially focusing on markets that provide opportunities to immediately deploy hydrogen into the provincial economy.